MicrosoftDocs/VBA-Docs/Library-Reference/Concepts/customize-the-office-fluent-ribbon-by-using-an-open-xml-formats-file.md

 5. Create a document in Word and save it with the name **RibbonSample.docm**.

-6. Open the Visual Basic Editor, add the following procedure to the **ThisDocument** code module, and then close and save the document.
+6. Open the Visual Basic Editor, and add the following procedure to the **ThisDocument** code module.
+Close and save the document.

     ```vb
       Sub InsertCompanyName(ByVal control As IRibbonControl)